jgreener64/ProteinEnsembles.jl/README.md

     --d2 input_2.dssp -o exprose_param -t TMscore
 ```

 runs the auto-parameterisation procedure with the `-t` option specifying the command to run TM-score.
 The last line of the output gives a suggested tolerance weighting.
+This value is also written out to `suggested.tsv`.
 Use this value in a normal `exprose` run as above.

 ### Allosteric site prediction